humdrum-tools/humdrum-documentation/guide/ch10/index.md

 ```

-Note that the **xargs** command can be used again and again to continue
+Note that the <span class="unix">xargs</span> command can be used again and again to continue
 propagating file names as arguments to subsequent searches.
 For example,
 the following command outputs the key signatures for all works
 originating from Africa that are written in 3/4 meter: